University of Ottawa Faculty of Law: The first Faculty of Law (1887 - 1896)

+The current Faculty of Law (1953 - today)

-The law school was established in 1953 on the initiative of Gerald Fauteux, former Chief Justice of the Supreme Court of Canada.
-It began as an exclusively civil law faculty, designed to train lawyers who would enter the Quebec legal system, particularly in order to practice in the Outaouais region just across the Ottawa River.
+The University of Ottawa Faculty of Law was established in 1953 on the initiative of its first Dean Gerald Fauteux, who would eventually become Chief Justice of the Supreme Court of Canada.
+The creation of the Faculty followed the adoption of Bill 46 by the National Assembly of Quebec, which recognized that its future civil law graduates would be considered for admission to the Quebec Bar.
+However, the proposal to create a law school had been blocked by the Law Society of Ontario in the previous years, deeming it to be premature.
+For this reason, it originally began as an exclusively civil law faculty, designed to train lawyers who would enter the Quebec legal system, particularly in order to practice in the Outaouais region just across the Ottawa River.

 In 1957, the faculty began training students in common law as well; the two sections were then divided, each with its own programs, faculties, and deans.
 Graduate programs were introduced that same year by the civil law section; the common law section followed suit in 1981.

 Although the school has, since 1970, had a system in which students enrolled in either the common or civil law section could receive accreditation in the other legal system, it was not until 1994 that this system was formalized into the National Program.
 In doing so, the faculty became one of the first in Canada to offer bi-juridical training in both the common law and civil law.

 The Faculty of Law's current building, Fauteux Hall, was named in honour of Gerald Fauteux and was constructed in 1973.
 During the 2006 fall semester, then-University of Ottawa president Gilles Patry announced that Fauteux Hall would undergo extensive renovations in 2009.
 Due to funding cutbacks, a new law building expansion was cancelled; instead, interior renovations were completed in 2012, including substantial changes to the entrance atrium and the Brian Dickson Law Library, and the construction of the Norton Rose Fulbright classroom.
 Construction of the Ian G. Scott Courtroom, a fully functional courtroom where sitting judges hear regular cases, was also completed in the Brooks Building, which is across the street from the main Faculty of Law building and houses extra classrooms, offices, and spaces for the Faculty of Law's various centres.